syncfusion-content/ej2-react-docs/ej2-react/rating/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting Started with React Rating Control
+# Getting Started with React Rating Component

 This section explains how to create a simple Rating and demonstrate the basic usage of the Rating component in an React environment.